NixOS/nix.dev/CONTRIBUTING.md

 and open a browser at <http://localhost:5500>.

-As you make changes, your browser should auto-reload within a few seconds.
+As you make changes, your browser should auto-reload.

 To manually test [redirects](./_redirects):